valeryozenne/Cardiac-Structure-Database/Article-4/README.md

 # Cardiac-Structure-Database

-Material for the article "" have been uploaded on the zenodo platform in December 2021.
+Material for the article "" will be uploaded on the zenodo platform in November 2022 (really soon).
 The link is indicated at the bottom of this page.

 Additionnal materials including data and codes for dwi and tractography processing.